Zaheer03/Zaheer03/README.md

 * 🌍  I'm based in india
 * ✉️  You can contact me at [smohammedzaheer0323@gmail.com](mailto:smohammedzaheer0323@gmail.com)
-* 🧠  In Process of Full-Stack-Web-Devlopment
+* 🧠  In Process of Learning QA and Manual & Automation testing

 ### Skills